Share this article

 It’s important that you give your dog a regular groom, as it assists in shedding that extra fur so they feel more comfortable in the sun.
 For dogs with particularly thick coats, it’s also important to have the coat professionally trimmed or thinned.

 If you're clipping your own dog’s coat, it may be tempting to shave them close to the skin to keep them cool — but it’s not recommended.
-Remember, a dog’s skin can burn like ours, and their fur actually plays an important part in protecting them from the sun.
-Using clippers at home also risks painful accidents like cuts in the skin, needing a vet visit.
+Remember, a dog’s skin can burn like ours, and their fur actually plays an important role in protecting them from the sun.
+Using clippers at home also risks painful accidents like cuts to the skin.

 Get to know your canine's coat